jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Active Nested Command

-A nested command that is a diamond, can be called an *active* nested command:
+A nested command that is a *diamond*, can be called an *active* nested command:

 <img src="images/7.%20Commands%20Ideas.030.png" width="200" />
 <img src="images/7.%20Commands%20Ideas.031.png" width="100" />